Kastorp-S/CS6233/README.md

 # CS6233

-Backup files for CS 6233 Introduction to Operating System, Fall23.
+Backup files for CS-GY 6233 Introduction to Operating System, Fall23.